 - processing is necessary to protect the vital interests of you or of another natural person;

-- processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller; and/or
+- processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller; or

-How and Where Do We Store Your Data?
+How Do We Store Your Data?

-2).
-Some or all of your data may be stored or transferred outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein).
-You are deemed to accept and agree to this by using Our Site and submitting information to us.
-If We do store or transfer data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR.
-Such steps may include, but not be limited to, the use of legally binding contract terms between Us and any third parties We engage and the use of the EU-approved Model Contractual Arrangements.
-Data security is of great importance to Us, and to protect your data We have put in place suitable physical, electronic and managerial procedures to safeguard and secure data collected through Our Site.
+Some or all of your data may be stored or transferred outside of the United Kingdom of Great Britain and Northern Ireland or the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein).
+You are deemed to accept and agree to this by using Our Sites and submitting information to us.
+If we do store or transfer data outside the United Kingdom of Great Britain and Northern Ireland or the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and EEA under the GDPR or any other applicable data protection laws.

 Do We Share Your Data?

 We may contract with third parties to supply services to you on our behalf.
 These may include search engine facilities, advertising and marketing.
 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under the law.